Middle School Curriculum

 Health & Wellness

 This health course teaches students fundamental concepts and skills that foster wellness knowledge and healthy behaviors.
+Students will engage in developmentally appropriate lessons, peer-led discussions, role playing scenarios, collaborative partner projects, research projects, interactive games, and educational slideshow presentations and videos.

 - Personal assessments & goal setting